xingbo92/arXiv-2512.06081/README.md

 # arXiv-2512.06081
-Entanglement transition in unitary system-bath dynamics
+Title: Entanglement transition in unitary system-bath dynamics

 All raw data corresponding to the findings in this manuscript